Nivolumab

 - At least three other types of treatment including an autologous stem cell transplant.¹

-- Colorectal cancer in adults and children 12 years and older.
-It is used alone or with ipilimumab to treat metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) cancer that got worse after treatment with a fluoropyrimidine, oxaliplatin, and irinotecan hydrochloride.¹
+- Colorectal cancer in adults and children aged 12 years and older.
+Nivolumab is used alone or with ipilimumab to treat microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) cancer that has spread to other parts of the body and got worse after treatment with a fluoropyrimidine, oxaliplatin, and irinotecan hydrochloride.¹

 - Malignant pleural mesothelioma.
-It is used with ipilimumab as first-line therapy in adults whose disease cannot be removed by surgery.
+Nivolumab is used with ipilimumab as the first treatment in adults whose cancer cannot be removed by surgery.

 - Non-small cell lung cancer.
-It is used:
+Nivolumab is used:

-- As first-line therapy with ipilimumab in adults whose cancer is metastatic and has the PD-L1 protein but does not have mutations in the EGFR or ALK gene.
+- As the first treatment with ipilimumab in adults whose cancer has spread to other parts of the body and has the PD-L1 protein but does not have mutations in the EGFR or ALK gene.

-- As first-line therapy with ipilimumab and platinum chemotherapy in adults whose cancer is metastatic or recurrent but does not have mutations in the EGFR or ALK gene.
+- As the first treatment with ipilimumab and platinum chemotherapy in adults whose cancer has spread to other parts of the body or came back but does not have mutations in the EGFR or ALK gene.

-- In patients whose cancer is metastatic and has gotten worse during or after treatment with platinum chemotherapy.
-Patients whose cancer has a mutation in the EGFR or ALK gene should receive nivolumab only if their disease got worse after treatment with FDA-approved therapy for these gene mutations.
+- In patients whose cancer has spread to other parts of the body and has gotten worse during or after treatment with platinum chemotherapy.
+Patients whose cancer has a mutation in the EGFR or ALK gene should receive nivolumab only if their cancer got worse after treatment with FDA-approved therapy for these gene mutations.

 - Renal cell carcinoma (a type of kidney cancer) that is advanced.
-It is used:
+Nivolumab is used:

 - In patients who have already received angiogenesis inhibitor therapy.

-- Squamous cell carcinoma of the head and neck that has metastasized or recurred in patients whose disease got worse during or after treatment with platinum chemotherapy.
+- Squamous cell carcinoma of the head and neck that has spread to other parts of the body or has come back.
+Nivolumab is used in patients whose cancer got worse during or after treatment with platinum chemotherapy.

 ¹This use is approved under FDA’s Accelerated Approval Program.
 As a condition of approval, a confirmatory trial(s) must show that nivolumab provides a clinical benefit in these patients.